HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/limitations/index.md

 # Presentation Designer limitations

-Take note of the following limitations when using HCL Presentation Designer:
+Take note of the following limitations when using Presentation Designer:

 ## Managing Presentation Template